RTGPU: Real-Time GPU Scheduling of Hard Deadline Parallel Tasks with Fine-Grain Utilization: Modeling and Management of GPU Fine-Grain Partitioning

 We propose a virtual SM model to capture this interleaved execution of multiple GPU kernels, as shown in Fig.~\ref{fig:interleaved_execution}(c).
 In particular, we double the number of physical SMs to get the number of virtual SMs.
-Each virtual SM can execute the same type of instruction from one persistent threads block in one virtual cycle.
-Compared with a physical SM, a virtual SM has a reduced computational ability and hence a prolonged virtual cycle, the length of which is related to the type of instructions in the interleaved kernel.
-To understand the interleaved ratio between the virtual cycle and the actual cycle, we empirically measured the execution time of a synthetic benchmark when it was interleaved with another benchmark.
+Compared with a physical SM, a virtual SM has a reduced computational ability and hence a prolonged execution time, the length of which is related to the type of instructions in the interleaved kernel.
+To understand the interleaved ratio, we empirically measured the execution time of a synthetic benchmark when it was interleaved with another benchmark.
 Fig.~\ref{fig:interleaved_execution_2} illustrates the minimum, median, and maximum interleaved execution time, colored from light to dark, normalized over the worst-case execution time of the kernel without interleaving, where the left bar is without interleaving and right bar is with interleaving.
 We can see that the interleaved execution ratio is at most $1.45\times$, $1.7\times$, $1.7\times$, and $1.8\times$ for special, branch, memory and computation kernels, respectively.
 The proposed virtual SM model improves throughput by $11\%\sim38\%$ compared to the naive non-interleaved physical SM model.
+The number of virtual SMs is determined by how many threads can be physically simultaneously executed on one SM. {In this work, we use the NVIDIA GTX 1080 TI GPU as an example.
+In this GPU one physical SM can hold and execute 2048 threads and one thread block has 1024 threads at most.
+If one thread block is at its highest capacity with 1024 threads, two thread blocks are executed on one physical SM.
+Therefore, one physical SM will be mapped to two virtual SMs.
+If one thread block only has 512 threads, four thread blocks are executed on one physical SM. and one physical SM will be mapped to four virtual SMs.
+Therefore, by limiting the maximum number of threads in one thread block (in writing the GPU kernels) to $2048/V_{SM}$, we can generate $V_{SM}$ virtual SMs.
+In this work, we follow the default setting of the NVIDIA GTX 1080 TI GPU where the maximum number of threads in one thread block is 1024.}